KrasnitzLab/sgains/README.md

 [https://www.continuum.io/downloads](https://www.continuum.io/downloads)
 and download the latest anaconda installer for your operating system.

-* *s-GAINS* supports *Python 3.6* so you need to choose appropriate installer.
+* *s-GAINS* supports *Python 3.6* so you need to choose an appropriate installer.
-Note also that since *s-GAINS* uses *bioconda* channel the supported operating systems are only those supported for *bioconda* (at the time of this writing that are Linux and Mac OS X).
+Note also that since *s-GAINS* uses *bioconda* channel the supported operating systems are only those supported for *bioconda* (at the time of this writing these are Linux and Mac OS X).

 * Install anaconda into suitable place on your local machine following instructions from